frossmann/pypdfripper/README.md

 ### 2. Joining: `join.py`
 This function crops and merges the screenshots captured by `rip.py` into an output PDF.
-The outputted file is by default in black and white,
+The output is black and white by default but can be changed to color with `--color` flag.

 1. Run `join.py` from the command line.
 For help: `python join.py --help`